dapphub/ds-pause/readme.md

 **storage**
 - Auth can only be changed if an authorized user plots a `plan` to do so
 - The `delay` can only be changed if an authorized user plots a `plan` to do so
+- Storage can only be modified through use of the publicly exposed methods
+- The pause will always retain ownership of it's `proxy`

+## Identity & Trust

+In order to protect the internal storage of the pause from malicious writes during `plan` execution, we perform the actual `delegatecall` operation in a seperate contract with an isolated storage context (`DSPauseProxy`).
+Each pause has it's own individual `proxy`.

+This means that `plan`'s are executed with the identity of the `proxy`, and when integrating the pause into some auth scheme, you probably want to trust the pause's `proxy` and not the pause itself.

 ## Example Usage